qingjiesjtu/CapBound/README.md

 # Stop Before You Fail: Operational Capability Boundaries for Mitigating Unproductive Reasoning in Large Reasoning Models

-This is the code repository of our work: On the Self-awareness of Large Reasoning Models' Capability Boundaries
+This is the code repository of our work accepted by EMNLP 2026 Main Conference.

 This repository contains the code to:
 1. Extract last token hidden states for input questions.